 Strategy 2.1.1: Establish a business incubation program to support new startups and growing enterprises.
-(See also Land Use strategy 1.2.3)

 Strategy 2.1.2: Offer financial assistance programs, such as small business grants or low-interest loans, to support storefront improvements and operational needs.